jeromeetienne/jsinside.com/videos/2014-04-12-10-28-getting-started-with-javascript/slides/slides.md

 }
 ```

-More complex subtle way to express conditions
+More complex subtle way to express conditions.

+--

+## Let's pack it up.

+--

+### What Have We Learned ?

+* We can express **"conditions by comparing values."**
+* Operators show us various ways to compare values.
+* There are equal to, different than, less than etc...
+* Conditions are boolean which can be chained.

 --